solana-foundation/developer-content/docs/core/accounts.md

   stored, which is fully refundable when the account is closed.

 - Every account has a program "owner".
-Only the program that owns an account can modify it data or deduct its lamport balance.
+Only the program that owns an account can modify its data or deduct its lamport balance.
 However, anyone can increase the balance.

 - Programs (smart contracts) are stateless accounts that store executable code.